 For Business Model – how we operate:

 Our people have the opportunity to share in our company’s success through outcome-based incentives and profit share.
-Leaders have ownership through our Business Ownership Scheme ‘BOS’ and Employee and Leadership Share Plans.
+They have ownership through our Business Ownership Scheme ‘BOS’ (sometimes by franchising) and Employee and Leadership Share Plans.
 Business leaders and business team members see the business they run as their business.

 5.7 Financial Incentives

 Our people have financial incentives which are based on measurable, outcome based, quantitative KPIs.
-What gets rewarded gets done is our basic principle, and we reward outcomes – not behavior.
+What gets rewarded gets done is our basic principle, and we reward outcomes – not behaviour.

 5.8 Standard Team Operating Systems – One Best Way